Wrongful Dismissal

 • Treat all employees fairly and consistently.

 If you find yourself at risk from a claim for wrongful dismissal and an employment tribunal finds you in breach of contract, it can cause significant damage to your business.
 That’s why if you don’t have internal HR support it’s important to look for external help.
+For ACAS advice, as well as employment law advice – contact our team today.

 a person put their work belongings into a box on their desk